Kristijan1001/DownBox-Download-and-Play-Games-on-Demand-on-LaunchBox-Frontend.-Remove-When-Finished-Playing/README.md

 Stream Games & Roms on Demand aka Donwload Games & Roms on Demand and Delete when done playing with Launchbox.

-Simialr Program that works with KODI (Internet Archive Game Launcher or IAGL):
+Similar Program that works with KODI (Internet Archive Game Launcher or IAGL):

 https://github.com/zach-morris/plugin.program.iagl